lvgl/docs_old/en/overview/font.md

 # Fonts

-In LittlevGL fonts are collections of bitmaps and other informations required to render the images of the letters (glyph).
+In LittlevGL fonts are collections of bitmaps and other information required to render the images of the letters (glyph).
 A font is stored in a **lv_font_t** variable and can be set it in style's *text.font* field.
 For example:
 ```c
 my_style.text.font = &lv_font_roboto_28;  /*Set a larger font*/
 ```